StefFrustagli/the-italian-hangman-game/README.md

 #### Retro game lover
 - I want to play a simple, quick classic game that doesn't indulge in fancy aesthetics.
 - I want to feel like I'm in the 80s.
-- I want to play a straight-forward word game that can be played in a terminal.
+- I want to play a straight-forward word game that can be played on a terminal.

 ### What the user might expect:
 - To understand the game's rules easily.